-I had a full schedule most of the time. […] All I had to do was focus my marketing strategy to appeal to the people I most wanted to work with.
+I had a full schedule most of the time. […] All I had to do was focus my marketing and website strategy to appeal to the people I most wanted to work with.

 Back when I was a massage therapist I found myself struggling in the same way so many other small biz folks struggle: in finding and retaining clients that were a good fit for my business.
 Sure, I had a fair number of people calling me to book in, and I had a reasonable income.
 Some of my clients were great people and very reliable, always rebooking and paying their bills on time.
 Sounds like a formula for building a solid business, right?